Why you need an emergency management plan

 Emergency procedures

 Briefly outline your emergency evacuation procedures.
-It may be useful to attach a copy of your detailed emergency procedures and floor plan with the location of emergency exits, emergency kit and safety equipment clearly marked.
+You can also attach a copy of detailed emergency procedures and a floor plan showing emergency exits and equipment.

 Emergency kit